kyratrades/kyratrades.github.io/index.md

 {: .fs-6 .fw-300 }

 ### Trading
-I am currently only open to trading for [my wants](https://kyratrades.github.io/wants).

 All items listed "NFT" are by the request of the master, I will not trade or sell them.